 Do You Need an Assessment Before Hydrotherapy?

 Yes.
-Before starting hydrotherapy, all patients complete an in-clinic assessment with our Exercise Physiology team.
+Before starting hydrotherapy, all patients complete an in-clinic assessment.
 This screening step helps confirm that warm-water exercise suits your condition, current function, and any medical considerations.

 Individual and Group Hydrotherapy Options

-• Individual hydrotherapy sessions for closer supervision and targeted rehabilitation
+- Individual hydrotherapy sessions may suit people who need closer supervision or a more targeted rehabilitation plan.

-• Small group hydrotherapy classes for guided progression in a supportive setting
+- Sandgate hydrotherapy group classes may suit people who are ready for guided progression in a supportive small-group setting.

 How to book hydrotherapy:

-• Book your pre-assessment through our Exercise Physiology booking page.
+- Book your pre-assessment through Exercise Physiology Sandgate or the Sandgate clinic pathway.

 Why Consider Hydrotherapy?